Lynk & Co 10

-The Lynk & Co 10 (领克10 (Lǐng kè 10); pronounced "one zero" in English or "yao ling" in Chinese, not "ten") is a plug-in hybrid executive sedan manufactured by Zeekr-owned Chinese-Swedish automaker Lynk & Co.
-Its exterior bears resembles to Lynk & Co Z10, which is built on SEA1 platform, while the Lynk & Co 10 is built on the GEA Evo platform, which made them essentially two different vehicles.
+The Lynk & Co 10 (领克10 (Lǐng kè 10); pronounced "one zero" in English or "yao ling" in Chinese) is a plug-in hybrid and battery electric executive sedan manufactured by Zeekr-owned Chinese-Swedish automaker Lynk & Co.
+The electric version was originally launched in 2024 as the Lynk & Co Z10 before being changed back to Lynk & Co 10 in 2026.
+The battery electric Lynk & Co Z10 is built on the SEA1 platform, while the original plug-in hybrid Lynk & Co 10 is built on the GEA Evo platform, which made them mechanically two different vehicles.

-Despite being a plug-in hybrid it does not use the EM-P suffix in its name.
+Despite the PHEV version of the Lynk & Co 10 being a plug-in hybrid it does not use the EM-P suffix in its name.
+(Note: EM-P badges present on the back of the 10 PHEV.)

+The electric variant of the car received an update and facelift in 2026.
+At the same time it was renamed as the 10 EV instead of the Z10.
+The electric version launched in 2026 is built on the 900V architecture.